 As Valentine’s Day is just a few days away, what have you prepared for it?
 Probably chocolate is the first option that will cross your mind to give to your teammates, but here are some more ideas to show love and appreciation on the day:

-Todd Patkin has implemented this, he has left a message on employee’s home answering machines telling family member what a great employee their dad or mom is.
+Todd Patkin has implemented this, he has left a message on employees’ home answering machines telling family members what a great employee their dad or mom is.
 This way, employees will be more engaged at work.
 As you praise them in front of their beloved ones, it will likely retain their happiness all day.
 Plus, this kind of notification can boost your employee’s performance as they get more support from their family.

-Another way to celebrate love in office is by hosting a special party.
+Another way to celebrate love in the office is by hosting a special party.
 A few days before the D-day, send an invitation to a themed lunch party.
 You can decorate the office with heart-shaped decoration, fresh flowers everywhere, and heart-shaped foods.
-The party can be used to give announcement such as the great employees of the month as well as celebrate Valentine’s Day.
+The party can be used to give announcements such as the great employees of the month as well as celebrate Valentine’s Day.

 Valentine’s Day is identical to chocolates and sweet delicacies.
 So, why not buy some to pamper your employees with the finest sweets on a love-moment day?
 Not to mention, chocolate has been proven to be an effective mood booster.
 Not only tasty, Medical News Today mentioned that by consuming the right amount of chocolate, but you can also lower cholesterol levels, prevent cognitive decline, and reduce the risk of cardiovascular problems.